 I have arranged a 15% discount for anyone who shops at Clever Yoga.
 Just use the code BEWELL or this link: https://cleveryoga.com/discount/BeWell

 The monthly Happiness Calendar is a day-by-day guide to well-being.
-This month, we hope it helps you protect your mental health at work, at home, and in community.
+This month, we hope it helps you process your emotions and connect with what matters.

 The calendar has links to a different article or resource each day!